-Registered advisers often create and use investment funds which they or their affiliates have created as a way to efficiently invest their clients' money.
+Registered advisers often use investment funds which they or their affiliates have created as a way to efficiently invest their clients' money.
 In issuing units of those funds to managed account clients, they are in the business of trading in securities.
-Under the exemption in section 8.6, a registered adviser does not have to register as a dealer does for a trade in a security of an investment fund if they:
+Under the exemption in section 8.6, a registered adviser does not have to register as a dealer for a trade in a security of an investment fund if:

-- the adviser acts as the fund's adviser, - aethe adviser or an affiliate of the adviser acts as the fund's adviser and investment fund manager, and - distribute the distribution of units of the fund is made only into their the adviser's clients' managed accounts.
+- the adviser or an affiliate of the adviser acts as the fund's adviser, - the adviser or an affiliate of the adviser acts as the fund's investment fund manager, and - the distribution of units of the fund is made only into the adviser's clients' managed accounts.